AlbaneCM/airbnb/README.md

 		Comments here apply to New York.
 Staten Island and Brooklyn record the highest rating scores overall.
 Manhattan records a score below average: 93.7.
 This table doesn't take into account the number of reviews written by borough.
+		10. Weekly price discount
+		Training further on calculating aggregate functions
+		Comments here apply to New York.
+Despite Brooklyn and Manhattan having the highest number of units offering weekly discounts, they are the ones offering the lowest discounts - particularly Manhattan.